-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments without prejudice to the Commission's powers and responsibility to carry out additional investigations as necessary.
-Coordinators concerned and of any relevant evidence and information gathered by them, without prejudice to the Commission's powers and responsibility to carry out additional investigations as necessary.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments powers and responsibility to carry out additional investigations as necessary.
 (98) In view of both the particular challenges that may arise in seeking to ensure compliance by very large online platforms and the importance of doing so effectively, considering their size and impact and the harms that they may cause, the Commission should have strong investigative and enforcement powers to allow it to investigate, enforce and monitor certain of the rules laid down in this Regulation, in full respect of the principle of proportionality and the rights and interests of the affected parties.
 (99) In particular, the Commission should have access to any relevant documents, data and information necessary to open and conduct investigations and to monitor the compliance with the relevant obligations laid down in this Regulation, irrespective of who possesses the documents, data or information in question, and regardless of their form or format, their storage medium, or the precise place where they are stored.
-The Commission should be able to EL (Drafting): (99) In particular, the Commission should have access to any relevant documents, data and information necessary to open and conduct investigations and to monitor the compliance with the relevant obligations laid down in this Regulation, irrespective of who possesses the documents, data or information in question, and regardless of their form or format, their storage EE (Comments): Please see our comment to article 65.
+The Commission should be able to directly require that the very large online platform concerned or relevant third parties, or than individuals, provide any relevant evidence, EL (Drafting): (99) In particular, the Commission should have access to any relevant documents, data and information necessary to open and conduct investigations and to monitor the compliance with the relevant obligations laid down in this Regulation, irrespective of who possesses the documents, data or information in question, and regardless of their form or format, their storage medium, or the precise place where they are stored.
+The Commission should be able to directly require that the very large online EE (Comments): Please see our comment to article 65.